Auckland

 Experimental technical skills with digital media are fostered as students explore a wide range of thematic ideas.
 Although print-based media is the most common area of study, illustration, animation and moving digital media are additional avenues for exploration linked to this course.
 Divergent conceptual thinking is encouraged and an eye for detail and precision is essential for success.
 There is a large external assessment component to this course which will require students to submit three portfolio panels of original work or a moving image portfolio.

-This is a valuable subject for those students interested in studying Art, Design or Architecture at a Tertiary level.
+This is a valuable subject for those students interested in studying Art, Design or Architecture at a tertiary level.

 This is a year-long project driven primarily by the students, focused on either architecture or product design.
 Students begin by thoroughly researching the brief, context, and specifications before moving into design ideation and refinement.
 Once designs are refined, they have the option to produce detailed technical drawings or showcase their work in a formal exhibition setting.
 Throughout the project, students will use a variety of tools and media to communicate their design ideas, including laser cutters, 3D printers, sketching tablets, CAD software, model making, and more.